bimobject/docs/docs/documentation/product/creating-a-product.md

 ![Image of the material section](/images/product/material-section.jpg)

-This will open a sidepanel where you can search for all materials available in EandoX.
+This will open a sidepanel where you can find all available materials in EandoX.
+It also features a search bar at the top, to make it easier to find what you are looking for.

 ![Image of the materials modal](/images/product/select-material.jpg)